 What is superannuation?

 Superannuation was designed specifically for retirement savings.
-It is not an investment, but rather an investment vehicle/legal structure that holds investments such as stocks and bonds, just like outside super.
+It is not an investment, but rather an investment vehicle/legal structure that holds investments such as stocks, bonds, property, and cash, just like outside super.
 The difference is that super offers massive tax concessions to boost your retirement savings but is inaccessible until you meet a condition of release (generally, retirement age).

 When can you access your super?